tetcore/substrate-beginner-workshop/4/traits.md

 # Configuration Traits

-Rather than _directly_ depend on the Balances module from within our runtime module, we can instead define a configurable trait!
+Rather than _directly_ depend on the Balances pallet from within our pallet, we can instead define a configurable trait!

 ## Define Currency Type